netscaler/netscaler-helm-charts/citrix-cloud-native/charts/cpx-license-aggregator/README.md

 For example:
    ```
-   helm install my-release citrix/citrix-cloud-native -f values.yaml
+   helm install my-release netscaler/citrix-cloud-native -f values.yaml
    ```

 > **Tip:**
 >
-> The [values.yaml](https://github.com/citrix/citrix-helm-charts/blob/master/citrix_cloud_native_values.yaml) contains the default values of the parameters.
+> The [values.yaml](https://github.com/netscaler/netscaler-helm-charts/blob/master/citrix_cloud_native_values.yaml) contains the default values of the parameters.

-### Citrix ADC CPX License Aggregator Services:
+### NetScaler CPX License Aggregator Services:

 1. To see the CLA stats use the following URL in the browser:

    `https://<K8s-node-ip>:<cla-svc-nodeport>/stats`

-2. To see the Citrix ADC CPX information running in the cluster use the following URL in the browser:
+2. To see the NetScaler CPX information running in the cluster use the following URL in the browser:

    `https://<NodeIP:Nodeport>/cpxinfo`
    > **Note:** HTTP request to this URL must contain HTTP header named x-cla with value 1.0.0

 ## Uninstalling the Chart
-We are using persistent volume for CLA to store and retain the Licensed Citrix ADC CPX information in case of any failures.
+We are using persistent volume for CLA to store and retain the Licensed NetScaler CPX information in case of any failures.
 As part of Helm install one persistent volume claim get created for the stateful set which needs to be deleted manually afterwards.

 So, to uninstall the chart with release name `my-release`: